MicrosoftDocs/data-tools/azure-data-studio/notebooks/notebooks-python-kernel.md

 ---
 title: Notebooks with Python Kernel in Azure Data Studio
 description: This tutorial shows how you can create and run a Python notebook.
-author: markingmyname
+author: erinstellato-ms
-ms.author: maghan
+ms.author: erinstellato
-ms.reviewer: mikeray, alayu
+ms.reviewer: maghan
-ms.date: 08/01/2024
+ms.date: 09/18/2024
 ms.service: azure-data-studio
 ms.topic: how-to
 ---